You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [25:37]

 There is a world beyond judgment, but it's not someplace else from the world of judgment.
 If you study how you judge, you don't have to stop judging.
 If you study how you judge, if you study how you judge thoroughly, you will become non-judgmental.
 You will become free of your judgment process.
 If you try not to judge, you're totally trapped in judgment.
 If you believe your judgments, you're normal.
 Normal humans believe their own judgments.
-If you hear about Buddhism or other spiritual practices and you try to stop that, you're the same as everybody else, but you're, you know, you're more difficult to help.
+If you hear about Buddhism or other spiritual practices and you try to stop that, you're the same as everybody else, but you're more difficult to help.
 Because you think, because you've cut your head off.
 It's better to have another head on top of your head than to have it cut off.
 Because when it's on top of your head, you can feel the burden.

-They feel the burden of self-righteousness.
+You feel the burden of self-righteousness.
 When you cut your head off, it's harder to show you.
 It's harder to help you.
 But anyway, you can be helped.
 Even in nihilism, you can be helped.
 If you would open your heart to somebody and let them express themselves and try to understand what you think is happening.
-Is this holding on to one of the defenses of the ego that you're speaking of?
-If you can say defenses of the ego, it just is ego.
+Is this hold on part of the defenses of the ego that you're speaking of?
+You can say defenses of the ego, it just is ego.
 Ego is holding on.
 Ego is saying, this goes to here and stops.
 It's holding to here, to this.
 Ego is another way to say, this is so.
 Ego is approval.
-And then, of course, it's disapproval.
+And then of course, It's disapproval.
 That's ego.
 Yes?
-I, for the last couple of years, I've had a lot of tragedy in my life.

-I really, you know, when you come around and say, okay, well now I see that things are just the way they are.
+when you, when you come around and say, okay, well now I see that things are just the way they are.
 There's pain, there's suffering, there's good, there's bad, there's grace in the world, there's all this kind of thing.
 And then to let yourself go in that, is that a type of attachment as well?
 Is what a type of attachment?
-In understanding that. that I guess I feel like I'm celebrating my understanding that without judgment brings joy.
+In understanding that that Jess, I feel like I'm celebrating my understanding that without judgment brings joy.
 When you're free of judgment, you're definitely joyful.
 Yes.
-What's your next question? well it just seems like it goes around and around what goes around and around?
+What's your next question?
+Well, it just seems like it goes around and around.

-so then you have joy but you don't want to get attached to that joy you have joy and you don't want to get attached to joy and the reason why you don't want to get attached to joy is because you're attached to joy right?
+What goes around and around?
+So then you have joy, but you don't want to get attached to that joy.
+You have joy, and you don't want to get attached to joy.
+And the reason why you don't want to get attached to joy is because you're attached to joy.
+Right?
 If you're not attached to joy, you don't mind being attached to joy.
 If you're not attached to joy, you're not afraid of being attached to joy.
 And you know, if you're not attached to joy, you understand, spontaneously you understand that if you're attached to joy, you'll be miserable.
 You'll kill it and be thrown into hell if you're attached to joy.
-If you're not attached to joy, Understanding of what will happen to you if you're attached to joy comes with that.
-But when you're not attached, you don't mind being attached, and you don't mind going to hell.
+If you're not attached to joy... understanding of what will happen to you if you're attached to joy comes with that.
+But when you're not attached, you don't mind being attached.

-In fact, so if you want to visit, but if somebody's in hell and you want to go visit them, you just attach to joy and then you go.
-But you can't really get into hell, you can't really be with people in hell unless you pay the price of getting in there.
-And the main way to get into hell is to hold on to joy.
-Or reject pain.
-If you reject hell, you go to hell too.
-But then you have to attach to pain.
-But if you're in joy, you don't have any pain available, so you don't have to attach to joy.
-That'll get you in too.
-But if you're not attached, you have no problem attaching.
-You can attach right and left.
-You're free.
+And you don't mind going to hell.
+Good fact.
+So, if you want to visit, but if somebody's in hell and you want to go visit them, you're just attached to joy and then you go. but you can't really get into hell you can't really be with people in hell unless you pay the price of getting in there and the main way to get into hell is hold on to joy or reject pain if you reject hell you go to hell too but then you have to attach to pain but if you're in joy you don't have any pain available so you don't have to attach to joy that'll get you in too but if you're not attached you have no problem attaching you can attach right and left You're free.
 When you're free, you're free.
 You're free even to be in bondage.
-And so when it's good to be in bondage, you grab and you get thrown into a state.
+And so when it's good to be in bondage, you grab, and you get thrown into a state.

 And you do that on purpose because it's good.

-When you go see somebody, you know, and they're miserable, and you're not attached, and you're blissful and free, it might be good if you would just care a little bit and wish a little bit that they weren't suffering.
+When you go see somebody, you know, and they're miserable, and you're not attached, and you're blissful and free.
+It might be good if you would just care a little bit and wish a little bit that they weren't suffering.
 And then you'll suffer too.
 And that might be good.
-It might be useful if you would suffer a little bit and your face would get a little contorted and squinched.
+It might be useful if you would suffer a little bit and your face would get a little contorted and squished.
 Do you understand?
 That might be food for them.
-If you're too serene, that might not be as helpful as if you were going, oh, oh.
-That little bit of eh might be just what they need.
-But you don't have to sit there and think, now let's see, should I attach to this or should I attach to that?
-You know, so it'll be helpful to them.
+If you're too serene that might not be as helpful as if you were going, oh, oh, that little bit of that might be just what they need.
+But you don't have to sit there and think, now let's see, should I attach to this or should I attach to that or should I, you know, in order so it would be helpful to them.
 It will spontaneously happen.
 You don't have to think anymore because this is called the realm of not doing anything.

 You put aside doing things, but putting aside does not mean that you reject or abandon that stuff.
 You just let go of doing things.
-Meantime, stuff just goes on all the time anyway.
+In the meantime, stuff just goes on all the time anyway.
 But you're not clinging to it.
 Then you enter the realm of non-doing.
 This is where all the Buddhas are.
 And they return from there successfully.
 In other words, they come back into the world and they do the appropriate goodness.
 But in order to come into the world, you have to take up an address.
-You can't help people without being someplace.
-And you can't get someplace without being that place rather than someplace else.
+You can't help people without being some place, and you can't get some place without being that place rather than someplace else.
 Our free spirit, our free spirit has allowed each of us to become what we are, has brought us to where we are right now, and we're here out of compassion.
 This is our current gift we have to give to the world where we are.

 And we must be attached a little bit, otherwise we wouldn't be sitting in the place we are.
 You have to be attached to take up your location and have your name and so on.
-But for that to be good, or I should say the goodness of that, is the place you came from where you weren't attached.
+But for that to be good, or I should say the goodness of that, is the way where you came, is the place you came from where you weren't attached.
 So first of all, we have to release all attachment.
 And when we release all attachment, as proof of our detachment, as proof of our freedom, we naturally come back into bondage again, which causes suffering.
-And the way, exactly how that works, is our gift and our medicine to other beings, which then encourages, and they feel the medicine, and they're encouraged also to drop their attachments, to go free into the realm of simplicity, quiet, naturalness, inconceivability, and freedom.
+And the way, exactly how that works, is our gift and our medicine to other beings, which then encourages, and they feel the medicine, and they're encouraged also to drop their attachments to go free into the realm of simplicity, quiet, naturalness, inconceivability, and freedom.

 And when they're there, they're also not afraid to respond to the call from the world, and they come back too.
 So we go round and round this way.
-Okay?
 Okay? marinating in that.
-You marinated in that?
-Nothing.
-How do you name the girl?
-Judy.
-Judy.
-We met in Montana, right?
-Right.
-I'm thinking about our talk last week, and this talk, and what I'm getting is that, and I'm going to say it so that...
+You're marinating in that?
+I'm thinking about our talk last week, and what I'm getting is that, and I'm going to say it so that...
 Yeah, it's good.
-Try to make it less fleeting.
+I'm gonna try to make it less fleeting.
 Compassion, life, the life force.
 Right action seem to all be the same thing.

 [36:34]